 Food and water

-George Airport is the major airport in the region serving Plett and is an hour’s drive away, Port Elizabeth Airport two hours drive away and for private flight arrivals, Plettenberg Bay Airport is only 5 minutes from town centre.
+George Airport is the major airport in the region serving Plett and is an hour and 30 minute drive, Port Elizabeth Airport is a two hour and 30 minute drive away and for private flight arrivals, Plettenberg Bay Airport is only 5 minutes from town centre.
 All three airports support flights from Johannesburg and Cape Town.

 Health and safety

 Many foreigners are unaware that South Africa has a well-developed infrastructure, high standards of water treatment and medical facilities equal to the best in the world.